madhavkarri/SQLFDC/README.md

 Using SQL to answer specific questions for an organization and make inferences based on the findings.
 Dataset was from Yelp, which provides a platform for users to provide reviews and rate their interactions with a variety of organizations – businesses, restaurants, health clubs, hospitals, local governmental offices, charitable organizations, etc. Yelp has made a portion of this data available for personal, educational, and academic purposes.

 #
+Entity relationship diagram for the Yelp Data Set

+#

 Part 1: Yelp Dataset Profiling and Understanding